 Students who are parents face a unique set of challenges when returning to school.
 We recognize their resilience and determination as they navigate the demands of pursuing their education while raising a family.
+Read more to learn about some of our incredible student parents.

 Student Parent